raulaltosaar/raul.earth/README.md

 # raul.earth
-A grumpily responsive, Jekyll-powered personal website and portfolio.
+A bare-bones, responsive, and Jekyll-powered personal website and portfolio.
 Up at https://raul.earth.

 ## TODO